cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 #### Note on Liveness

-Setting too much conservative (small) synchronous parameters can compromise, possibly in an irreversible way, liveness of consensus.
+Setting too small values for synchronous parameters can compromise, possibly in an irreversible way, liveness of consensus.
 This is particularly relevant for the `MSGDELAY` parameter.
-When this end-to-end delay is underestimated or unrealistic, proposed block times can be rejected by all correct nodes.
+When the `Proposal` end-to-end delay is underestimated or unrealistic, proposed block times can be rejected by all correct nodes.

 In order to prevent networks with bad parameters from halting, the `MSGDELAY`